|

 Data sets archived in the PDS are in

-is charged.
-The most popular PDS data sets are online
+the public domain.
+Almost all PDS data sets are online

 and may be downloaded by anyone for free.